s7manth/tp/docs/UserGuide.md

 After a `redo`, the list will return to the state where Alex was deleted
 ![Before Undo](images/undocommandUG/before_undo.png)

-#### Mailing a particular student based on index : `mail-index`
+#### Mailing a particular student based on index: `mail-index`

-Mails a person from the student roster based on the index number shown in the application.
+Mails a student from the student list based on the index number shown in the application.

 Format: `mail-index INDEX`